 Still GTW and GVOC has their pros and their place in the market.
 GTW has a big customer base built through out the years and now their challenge will be to keep it.
 I think that the major pro of GTW is that it integrates with autoresponders and you can build lists of the people who sing-up to your webinar and they also get reminders by email which is another neat thing, but then again would you be willing to sacrifice the option for building a list for $500/mo.?

-Well, I think that GTW has neat things for marketers, but they might not be enough compared to Google Hangouts and they will have to come up with something new, if they want to stay in business and compete.
+Well, I think that GTW has neat things for marketers, but they might not be enough compared to Google Hangouts or apple support and they will have to come up with something new, if they want to stay in business and compete.

 GVOC is different, it came in with the major selling point being their price point and Google Hangouts wiped their noses here.
 Still, GVOC is unique, it can be used as a chat room, a customer service room or a conference room and Google Hangouts doesn’t offer that.